kaiyikang/mini-tomcat/README.md

 This core `process(req, resp)` method is ideally situated within the `ServletContext`.
 As defined by the Servlet specification, the `ServletContext` provides a central point for managing key components of a web application, including `Servlets`, `Filters`, and `Listeners`, etc.

+### Servlet Context

+`ServletContext` is the environment of execution of a web app and one web app is only corresponding to one context.
+It can be used:

+- Initialization and global configuration
+- Share global data

 ## Milestone

 1. SimpleHttpServer done